wesleywerner/loveslime/tutorial/tutorial.md

 But what just happened?

-1. On the `inventoryChanged` callback we build the `bagButtons` table.
+1. On the `inventoryChanged` callback we clear and add `bagButtons`.
+Where you position these is up to you.
-2. We leverage the `data` parameter so we can identify it later in the callback.
+2. SLIME draws the buttons for us.

-SLIME will draw the button images for us, and our calls to `interact` will fire their callbacks.
+3. `slime.callback` notifies us with an "interact" event when the player clicks on a button.
+Just like a hotspot.

 # TODO